shinseung428/gan_numpy/README.md

 # GAN in Numpy
 This is a very simple step by step implementation of GAN using only numpy.
 Without the use of GPU, it takes too much time to generate all the numbers.
-Therefore, to see the result quickly using only CPU, I suggest working with one number in MNIST dataset.
+To get the result quickly using only CPU, I suggest working with one number.

 ### What you can find
 * Vanilla GAN